lmullen/americas-public-bible/website/content/verse/romans-13-1/index.md

 author: Lincoln Mullen
 ---

 Should Christians be "Resistants" to unjust acts of their government, or "Non-Resistants"?
 Those were the terms under which a spirited debate about Christians' obedience to government was undertaken in the pages of the *Vermont Telegraph* in 1842.[^1] Whenever the government acted or legislated unjustly, that debate was repeated and Romans 13:1 was brought to bear.[^2] "Let every soul be subject unto the higher powers," the verse read, for "the powers that be are ordained of God."
-The powers that be and their supporters unusually found that half of the verse more congenial to their side of the argument.
+The powers that be and their supporters usually found that part of the passage more congenial to their side of the argument.
 But "rulers are not a terror to good works, but to the evil," the passage went on to read, which gave critics of unjust power a toehold in the argument.

 Romans 13 played a critical role in the American Revolution.
 Loyalists who favored obedience to King and Parliament quoted Romans 13 on their behalf.
 Law, order, and loyalty to an imperial government were all bound up in the phrase "the powers that be."
 But surprisingly, political and religious leaders who favored the American Revolution were just as eager to quote Romans 13.
 Their reasoning turned on the justification that Paul gave for obeying government.
 In a study of how the Bible was used in the American Revolution, the historian James Byrd argues that "American patriots" rejected the notion that Romans 13 required unconditional obedience.
 Instead, he wrote, they preached from the text "to deny that Paul gave kings the right to be tyrants."
 As the Anglican priest and regimental chaplain David Griffith said in a sermon on Romans 13, Paul "never meant ... to give sanction to the crimes of wicked and despotic men."[^3]